OtbDotNet/Katas/README.md

 ## Development tour

 We will take you for a tour of our development facilities, briefly introducing you to other teams within development.
 However please bear in mind that [development will shortly be relocating](https://www.manchestereveningnews.co.uk/business/business-news/former-aircraft-factory-thats-been-14890328).
 We'll introduce to as many members of development senior management as possible and this is another good opportunity to ask questions.

+## Bug fixing

+This is the second, and last, slot in front of a computer today.
+This is a chance for you to have a look at how we write code, and to show us how you would approach tackling a bug in our software (sorry, we're not perfect, on the other hand we do acknowledge that).

+Again you will be working on one of our laptops, with Visual Studio, Resharper and Git.
+And again you will also be able to access the internet should you need to look anything up.